U-24 (association)

-U-24 is an intergovernment organization proposed by President of Ukraine Volodymyr Zelenskyy with the ability to immediately stop any conflicts between countries.
-It was first voiced by President Volodymyr Zelenskyy at his impassioned speech to the U.S. Congress on 16 March 2022.
+U-24 is an intergovernmental peacekeeping organization proposed by President of Ukraine Volodymyr Zelenskyy aimed at quickly ending armed conflicts between countries.
+It was first voiced by President Volodymyr Zelenskyy during his speech to the U.S. Congress on 16 March 2022.

 Overview

 On 16 March 2022, Volodymyr Zelenskyy, President of Ukraine, gave a speech to the U.S. Congress via video conference.
 Zelenskyy thanked the American people for the support they were providing to Ukraine in context of the 2022 Russian invasion of Ukraine; asked for more diplomatic and military help; and initiated the creation of the intergovernment body or association called U-24.
-U-24 would stand for United for Peace, while 24 means both 24 hours (1 day) and the 24th of February, the date of Russian invasion of Ukraine.
+U-24 would stand for United for Peace, while 24 means both 24 hours (1 day) and the 24th of February, the date of the Russian invasion of Ukraine.

-The idea is that the U-24 should provide all necessary assistance, including armed assistance, within a 24 hour response window.
+The idea is that U-24 should provide all necessary assistance, including armed assistance, within a 24-hour response window.

 In addition, such an association "could provide assistance to those who are experiencing natural disasters, man-made disasters, who have become victims of a humanitarian crisis or an epidemic."

+Bilateral security agreements

+In 2024, Ukraine initialized a series of bilateral security agreements.
+Each agreement is for 10 years, and is intended to strengthen Ukraine's security until it can reach its aim of becoming a member of NATO.
+The agreements are based on a pledge made by the Group of Seven (G7) in July 2023, which aims to bolster Ukraine's ability to resist Russian aggression.

+The following countries have signed the agreements so far: